equinor/modelshare/README.md

 The default location of the file is at `${user.home}/modelshare/repository/`.

-Modelshare is installed on the following server: 84.16.202.251 The server is physically placed in the DORA building, but is eventually intended to be moved to Statoil.
+Modelshare is installed on http://84.16.202.251:8080/com.statoil.modelshare-0.0.1-SNAPSHOT/.
+The server is physically placed in the DORA building, but is eventually intended to be moved to Statoil.
 To log in to the server via remote desktop use the following:

-user: itema
+* user: itema
-password: 1tema1sKing
+* password: 1tema1sKing

-Tomcat 8 is installed as web-container.
-To administrate Tomcat go to the following site: 84.16.202.251/manager Clik the Manage button and log in using the follwing:
+Tomcat 8 is installed as servlet-container.
+To administrate Tomcat go to the following site: http://84.16.202.251:8080/manager/.
+Click the Manage button and log in using the following:

-user: admin
+* user: admin
-password: Kokke Limonke 123
+* password: Kokke Limonke 123

-If you need to test the mail functionality you can do the following:
-Install Docker (or Kitematic if you are on mac).
+If you need to test the mail functionality you can do the following: Install Docker (or Kitematic if you are on mac).
 Download Mailhog/Mailhog from docker hub.
 Start Mailhog and check the ports assigned to the SMTP server and the web interface to read the mails you send.
 If necessary - change the modelshare.properties file on your local machine (/modelshare/modelshare.repository) to reflect the ports mailhog uses.

 The following document was agreed upon as the first delivery: